 MISSION OF CONTEST:

-Kansas City Women in Film and Television (KCWIFT) is pleased to announce the second annual KCWIFT & Kansas City FilmFest Short Screenplay Contest.
+Kansas City Women in Film and Television (KCWIFT) is pleased to announce the third annual KCWIFT & Kansas City FilmFest Short Screenplay Contest.
 With regard to our mission of empowering, promoting, and mentoring women in the entertainment, media, and communications industries, KCWIFT has partnered with KC FilmFest, presented by the Kansas City Filmmakers Jubilee, to host an annual short screenwriting competition for female and male screenwriters, committed to writing strong female characters to be portrayed in film.
 The contest winners will be eligible to receive a $1,000 cash prize to make her winning script into a short film.

 - Writer's/Co-writers' name(s)